ProjectIGIRemakeTeam/story_driven_programming_language/README.md

 # Current usage:
 Open https://chat.openai.com/chat

-Write a story prompt: example: Food delivery app for iOS; Lord of the Rings fighing game for Playstation; Add this code after your story prompt and it will generate a story which can be used to create equalivent code in any selected language.
+Write a story prompt for example:

+Food delivery app for iOS;
+Lord of the Rings fighing game for Playstation;

+Add this code after your story prompt and it will generate a story which can be used to create equalivent code in any selected language.
 ```
 Story-Driven Programming Language